What is Gangrene?

 Left untreated, a gangrene infection can spread and become deadly.
-If you are concerned about developing gangrene as a result of PAD, schedule a consultation with a board-certified vascular doctors at USA Vascular Centers.
+If you are concerned about developing gangrene as a result of PAD, schedule a consultation with a skilled vascular doctors at USA Vascular Centers.
 They can help you determine whether you are showing any signs of gangrene infection and work with you to develop a personalized PAD treatment plan.

 What Causes Gangrene?

 Gangrene is often caused by conditions like peripheral artery disease (PAD), which impedes blood flow in the body.
 When there is not enough oxygenated, nutrient-rich blood flowing to the extremities, the tissues can die.
 Untreated bacterial infections and wounds that allow bacteria into the body can also cause gangrene.

 The risk factors for gangrene can increase the likelihood of a person developing the condition.